jtorreggiani/caliper/README.md

    To serve as a tool for self-assessment and educational evaluation, enabling individuals to understand and improve their cognitive and reasoning skills.

 2. **LLM Evaluation:**
-   To provide a standardized test framework for benchmarking the performance of language models.
-This can be particularly useful for researchers and developers seeking to assess and enhance the reasoning capabilities of AI systems.
+   To provide a standardized framework for benchmarking the performance of language models.
+This will be particularly useful for researchers and developers seeking to assess and enhance the reasoning capabilities of AI systems.

+---

+## Current Status

+**Work in Progress:**
+At this stage, the repository is dedicated to gathering all the conceptual pieces, research, and ideas needed to build the CALIPER assessment framework.
+There is no executable code available yet.
+As the project evolves, executable components, scripts, and evaluation tools will be added.